P-Dhruv20/Graphing-Calculator/README.md

  * After Qt has downloaded go to New File or Project -> Import Project -> Git Clone -> Choose.
  * At the top where it says Repository: enter our github link ←------ (https://github.com/cs100/final-project-ywong019-dparm003-jojed016.git).
  * Make sure to check the mark that says recursive then hit next.
+ * Please also install SFML (https://www.sfml-dev.org/download/sfml/2.5.1/) and choose [GCC 7.3.0 MinGW (DW2) - 32-bit].
+Have project and SFML folders in the same directory.
  * The project should load and you can hit ctrl+r or command+r or press the triangle at the bottom left to run the program.

  ## Testing